-Dr. Jessica Toste is an assistant professor in the Department of Special Education at The University of Texas at Austin and a fellow of the Reading Institute within The Meadows Center for Preventing Educational Risk.
-She received her PhD in educational psychology from McGill University (Montreal) in 2011.
-Her research interests are related to students with learning disabilities and effective reading interventions, with a particular focus on psychosocial processes and classroom climate as determinants of school success.
-She has published articles and book chapters on resilience factors related to achievement and psychosocial functioning of youth at-risk.
+Jessica Toste is an assistant professor in the Department of Special Education at The University of Texas at Austin and a fellow of the Reading Institute within The Meadows Center for Preventing Educational Risk.
+She received her PhD in educational psychology from McGill University (Montreal).
+Her research interests are related to students with learning disabilities and effective reading interventions, with a particular focus on motivation as a determinant of school success.
 Toste was trained in reading intervention research as a postdoctoral fellow at Vanderbilt University (2011-2013) and as a Fulbright scholar/visiting researcher at the Florida Center for Reading Research (2008-2009).
 She was the recipient of the Canadian Education Association’s 2012 Pat Clifford Award for Early Career Research in Education.
-She is also a licensed elementary school teacher in Quebec and has extensive experience as a reading specialist.
+She is a licensed elementary school teacher in Quebec and has extensive experience as a reading specialist.

 Connor, C. M., Morrison, F. J., Schatschneider, C., Toste, J. R., Lundblom, E., Crowe, E. E., & Fishman, B. (2011).
 Effective classroom instruction: Implications of child characteristics by reading instruction interactions on first graders’ word reading achievement.
 Journal of Research on Educational Effectiveness, 4(3), 173-207.

 Noble, R. N., Heath, N. L., & Toste, J. R. (2011).
 Positive illusions in adolescents: The relationship between academic self-enhancement and depressive symptomatology.
 Child Psychiatry and Human Development, 42, 650-665.